joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 “How to Win Friends and Influence People" is a self-help book written by Dale Carnegie and first published in 1936.
 The book has sold over 30 million copies worldwide and is widely considered a classic in the field of self-improvement and interpersonal skills.

-The book is divided into four parts and includes several principles for effective communication and relationship-building.
-Here is a brief overview of each part:

 Part One: Fundamental Techniques in Handling People

-This part focuses on how to handle people effectively, emphasizing the importance of showing appreciation and respect towards others.
-The principles covered in this section include:

 * Don't criticize, condemn, or complain.
 * Give honest and sincere appreciation.
 * Arouse in the other person an eager want.

 Part Two: Six Ways to Make People Like You

-This section covers the six key principles for building positive relationships with others.
-They include:

 * Become genuinely interested in other people.
 * Smile.